Tohatsu 60 HP outboard motor MFS60A

 -

-Tohatsu always comes out well in comparative tests.
+Tohatsu always comes out well in comparison tests.

-- Read the test reports for the 15 and 30 and 60 hp engine.
-Tohatsu is the price-performance winner according to the Boote Testen.
+- Read the test reports for the 15 , 30 , and 60 hp engines, among others.
+Tohatsu is the price-performance winner according to Boote Testen.

-- The ANWB 'Waterkampioen' also carried out an outboard motor test.
-The Tohatsu 6 hp came out as winner forward based on weight, noise and ease of use.
-According to the ANWB you can best buy a Tohatsu 6 HP outboard motor.
+- The ANWB 'Water Champion' also conducted an outboard motor test.
+The Tohatsu 6 hp came out as winner forward based on, among other things, weight, noise and ease of use.
+According to the ANWB, you can best buy a Tohatsu 6 HP outboard motor.

-- Boote-Magazin.de also has the Tohatsu MFS115 A tested: impressive result by the best torque-to-weight ratio and higher top speed.
-The small cylinder capacity also makes the Tohatsu extremely economical.
+- Boote-Magazin.de also has the Tohatsu MFS115 A tested: impressive result Thanks to its best torque-to-weight ratio and higher top speed, the Tohatsu is also extremely fuel-efficient thanks to its small displacement.

 - Most models are available from stock!